 Achilles tendon rupture

 Achilles (uh-KILL-eez) tendon rupture is an injury that affects the back of your lower leg.
-It most commonly occurs in people playing recreational sports.
+It mainly occurs in people playing recreational sports, but it can happen to anyone.

 The Achilles tendon is a strong fibrous cord that connects the muscles in the back of your calf to your heel bone.
 If you overstretch your Achilles tendon, it can tear (rupture) completely or just partially.

-If your Achilles tendon ruptures, you might feel a pop or snap, followed by an immediate sharp pain in the back of your ankle and lower leg that is likely to affect your ability to walk properly.
-Surgery is often the best option to repair an Achilles tendon rupture.
+If your Achilles tendon ruptures, you might hear a pop, followed by an immediate sharp pain in the back of your ankle and lower leg that is likely to affect your ability to walk properly.
+Surgery is often performed to repair the rupture.
 For many people, however, nonsurgical treatment works just as well.

 |Achilles tendon rupture|